-Malay candidates, on the other hand, while also pointing to the advantages of multi-racialism,49 presented themselves essentially as desirable leaders of the Malay community.
+Malay candidates, on the other hand, while also pointing to the advantages of multi-racialism.49 presented themselves essentially as desirable leaders of the Malay community.
 Some of them had previously belonged to BARJASA or PANAS, and were now facing candidates from Bumiputera.
 Because Bumiputera's Malay identity could not easily be denied, these SNAP candidates therefore concentrated their attack on that party's policies and leaders.
 The common theme appeared to be that Bumiputera spoke only for the "extremist" Malays in the state who were prepared to sacrifice inter-communal harmony (and, indirectly, Malay interests) in order to pursue their communal goals.
 If Malays identified themselves with these policies they would have only themselves to blame if the other communities decided not to co-operate with them.
-This would certainly happen if any support were given to Dato Rahman Ya'akub's plan to merge Bumiputera with the UMNO in Malava.
+This would certainly happen if any support were given to Dato Rahman Ya'akub's plan to merge Bumiputera with the UMNO in Malaya.

-The severest attacks, however, were aimed personally at Rahman Ya'akub and Abdul Taib, who were invariably portrayed as ambitious men who would go to any lengths to achieve their own goals.
-Not only were they not acceptable to the leaders of the other communities, particularly the Ibans, but they also had no right to speak as leaders of the Malay community.50 Knowing the appeal that Bumiputera would have as a result of its association with Malay dominance at the national level, these SNAP candidates sought to offset this by appealing to local sentiments.
+The severest attacks, however, were aimed personally at Rahman Ya'akub and Abdul Taib, who were invariably portraved as ambitious men who would go to any lengths to achieve their own goals.
+Not only were they not acceptable to the leaders of the other communities, particularly the Ibans. but they also had no right to speak as leaders of the Malay community.50 Knowing the appeal that Bumiputera would have as a result of its association with Malay dominance at the national level, these SNAP candidates sought to offset this by appealing to local sentiments.
 In this regard, a great deal of prominence was given to an earlier statement by the Tengku that plans were being made to send people from Malaya as settlers to Sarawak.
-This was bound to undermine the opportunities available to Sarawakians (including Sarawakian Malays) and Bumiputera was not likely to express any reservations on this matter.51 time head.
+This was bound to undermine the opportunities available to Sarawakians (including Sarawakian Malays) and Bumiputera was not likely to express any reservations on this matter.51

+Given its almost obsessive concern for organization, it was not surprising that SNAP should have set up an elaborate headquarters in Kuching with a prominent Iban52 as its fulltime head.
 But this office seemed to have very few responsibilities for co-ordinating the campaign and served instead merely as a centre which helped to prepare and distribute publicity material and which liaised with the Election Commission, Radio Malaysia Sarawak and the police as the occasion arose.
 The striking thing about SNAP's campaign was, in fact, its decentralized nature.
-Apart from the centralized handling of printed material and, to some extent, money,53 the party's candidates were allowed on the whole to fend for themselves.
+Apart from the centralized handling of printed material and, to some extent, money,31 the party's candidates were allowed on the whole to fend for themselves.
 It may have been felt that the groundwork had already been completed long before the election and that all that was required of candidates was for them simply to hold the fort with the help of their local organizations during the actual period of campaign.54 Two other factors, however, will have to be taken into account.